Skip to main content

 How long to charge EV.
 Slow 8-10 hours, fast 3-4 hours, rapid 30-60 minutes.

-Looking for a smart EV home charger?
+Looking for a smart EV home charger and EV tariff?

 Electric car charging cables